 For those who want a basic, durable jump rope with a comfortable grip and decent speed, the XYLSports Jump Rope is the one to get.
 It’s an Amazon’s Choice pick with over 2,000 positive reviews.

 In our testing, the verdict pretty much came down to this: Nothing special, nothing bad.
 It’s just a jump rope.
-And it only costs about $10, so it’s a great pick for anyone who wants to try their hand(s) at jumping rope but isn’t sure they’ll stick to it.
+This rope earns 5 out of 5 for value and only costs about $10, so it’s a great pick for anyone who wants to try their hand(s) at jumping rope but isn’t sure they’ll stick to it.

 Close-up of the folded up black XYLSports Jump Rope with cushioned handles and durable yet lightweight cables.